zion-group/BasejumpDoc/source/bsg_misc.rst

 - Overview

-  This is a dff with an enable port.
+  This is a DFF with an enable port.
 It is triggered by the positive edge of input clock.

 - Parameter